Grant Morgan (American football)

-Grant Morgan (born January 23, 1998) is an American football coach for the New York Giants.
+Grant Morgan (born January 23, 1998) is an American football coach for the Jacksonville Jaguars.
 He played college football for the Arkansas Razorbacks.
 Originally a preferred walk-on with the team, he was placed on full scholarship in August 2018.
 He has since been named to multiple All-America and All-SEC teams, and has served as a team captain for the Razorbacks in 2020 and 2021.
 He has twice been named a Burlsworth Trophy finalist, and signed a Name, Image and Likeness (NIL) deal with Walk-On's Bistreaux and Bar in August 2021.
 He has previously served as a coach for the Illinois Fighting Illini.

 Early life

 Grant Morgan, the son of Matt Morgan and Annie Shaw, was born in St. Louis, Missouri, on January 23, 1998.
 He was a three-year letterwinner at Greenwood High School, where he was rated the No. 22 prospect in Arkansas and the No. 71 inside linebacker in his class by 247Sports and given an overall three-star rating.
 During his senior year, he was named Defensive Player of the Year by the Arkansas Democrat-Gazette and Player of the Year by the Southwest Times Record.
 Greenwood made the second round of the AAA football playoffs in Morgan's junior year and went to the state championship in his senior year.

 Morgan accepted a position as a preferred walk-on at Arkansas on January 18, 2016, one day after his unofficial visit to the campus.
 He chose Arkansas over his other interests, Arkansas State, Auburn, Central Arkansas, Michigan, Missouri, Nebraska, and Tulsa, though he did not receive offers from any of these schools.
 Morgan formally enrolled at Arkansas on May 31, 2016.